crhall-writing/crhall-writing.github.io/_poems/beauty-in-revolution.md

 they’re the ones you need, not the beautiful girls
 or society-accepted guys who ran their frats in college
 the revolution is ugly, and rightly so
-we deem pretty the faces that have held their power spilling blood
+we deem pretty the faces that have held their own
+power spilling blood